fluxninja/aperture/docs/content/faq.md

 - Rate-limiting decisions can be made locally on the Agent if lazy sync is enabled.
-- In addition to Rate Limiter, Aperture also offers [Load Scheduler][Load Scheduler], which Envoy doesn't have an equivalent of.
+- In addition to Rate Limiter, Aperture also offers [Load Scheduler][load scheduler], which Envoy doesn't have an equivalent of.

 ### Does Aperture reject requests immediately?